 - A sound machine

 - The wifi-password.
 We have a framed printable in each of our rooms.
 If you’d like to use mine, you can find it in the subscriber only library!
-It’s available in a blank version or an editable version and fits in a 5×7 frame.
+It’s available in a blank version or an editable version.
+Print it on a piece of paper or cardstock and pop it into a 5×7 frame.

 Not a subscriber yet?
 I have lots of fun and useful freebies you might like in the library!
 Just fill out the form below to receive the password:

-5. A mirror or makeup mirror for additional “getting ready” space outside of the bathroom.
-I know I always appreciate a full-length mirror for getting ready as well.
+A full-length mirror and makeup mirror for additional “getting ready” space outside of the bathroom.

-6. An additional place to sit besides the bed.
+An additional place to sit instead of the bed.

 Keep accessories on surfaces to a minimum so guests have room for their things just like they would in a hotel room.
 And don’t fall into the trap of putting all of your old hodge podge and outdated accessories into your spare room because you don’t want them in the main rooms anymore.

-9. A bathrobe.
-Another luxury hotel touch – a nice fluffy white unisex robe in XL that fits everyone.
+Another luxury hotel touch—a nice fluffy white unisex robe in XL that fits everyone.

 10. Pen and paper.